- About The Program

 VASTS Coursework Training:

-A mandatory training session will be held at Virginia Space Grant Consortium in Hampton, VA on November 30th, 2012 from 8:30 AM to 3:30 PM.
+A mandatory training session will be held at Virginia Space Grant Consortium in Hampton, VA on Friday November 13, 2015.

-Travel for the training session will be reimbursed and lodging with meal allowance provided, if needed, for teachers living outside a 50-mile radius from Virginia Space Grant Consortium.
-Compensation rate is $0.51 per mile.
+Lodging for the training session is provided, if needed, for teachers living outside a 50-mile radius from Virginia Space Grant Consortium.
 Lunch will be provided during the training session.
 Lodging will be provided on Thursday evening upon request.
 VSGC will make arrangements and payment.